andrew-bbq/dmca.tv/README.md

 # dmca.tv
-A platform for sharing potentially copyrighted music while streaming
+A platform for simultaneously listening to potentially copyrighted music while streaming